liisaratsep/TransformerTTS/index.md

 # Estonian Multispeaker TTS with TransformerTTS

-These samples are created using single-speaker and multispeaker (GST) models on 10 Estonian speakers.
+These samples are created using single-speaker and multispeaker models on 10 Estonian speakers.
 The waveforms are generated with HiFiGAN.
+Samples from the original implementation can be found [here](original).

 <table>
 <thead>